MLDSBigGuy/Hue/README.md

-# Spark Stream Processing to view stream in DSrteams and RDDs
+# Spark Stream Processing to view stream in DSrteams and RDDs (streaming ---windowing, watermarking)
+- Spark is built on top of hadoop
 - Basic transfromation on Dstreams to extract info we need
 - Hadoop distrubuted computing framework has hdfs which takes care of storeage and multiple
 - maprreduce to process data across multple servers